iv4n-t3a/asmsort/README.md

     ./main

-First input elements count in your array, then numbers.
+Input count of elements in your array, then numbers from array.